-Additionally, the bill introduces new provisions that specifically address the recording of real property documents.
-It states that any covenant that restricts ownership, residency, or use of real property based on protected characteristics is void.
-It also prohibits the use of gender-specific language in deeds and allows county clerks to reject documents that do not comply with these requirements.
-Furthermore, it empowers individuals with ownership or financial interests in real property to re-record their deeds to ensure compliance with the new standards.
+Additionally, the bill introduces new provisions that specifically address unlawful restrictive covenants, stating that any covenant that restricts ownership, residency, or use of real property based on protected characteristics is void.
+It prohibits the use of gender-specific language in property documents and empowers county clerks to reject any submissions that do not comply with these requirements.
+The bill further allows individuals with an ownership interest in real property to re-record their deeds to ensure compliance with the new standards, promoting equitable access to property rights for all individuals.

 Statutes affected: